iLoveAlgorithms/iLoveAlgorithms.github.io/README.md

-Hello here!
-Something Amazing blah blah will finish soon
+# Hello here!
+This is my Something Awesome

+It is a CTF-inspired puzzle adventure where you are set on a mission to catch a suspect.
+Go to [iloveAlgorithms.github.io](iloveAlgorithms.github.io) to begin